Ada-Developers-Academy/core-unit-2/api-2-read-404s/read-one-book.md

 ## Python Doesn't Know What a `book_id` Is

-We named the route parameter `book_id` because we expect it to be an id of a book.
+We named the route parameter `book_id` because we expect it to be an ID of a book.
 But just like regular variable names, Python has no idea what a `book_id` is.
 All it does is look for whatever part of the URL path follows `/books/` and captures that into the variable `book_id`.
 A request for `/books/360` would set the value of `book_id` to be `"360"`.
 A request for `/books/tacocat` would set the value of `book_id` to be `"tacocat"`!

 <br />